 The team/s (one team of up to 4 from each registered class at the school) with the best distance flying glider is invited to represent their school at the regional finals to be held at the regional Hub in February or March.
 At the regional and national finals, students will get the opportunity to learn more about flight and will design and compete with new glider designs they make there (all tools and resources provided).

-The winners of each regional finals will be invited to the National Finals at RAF Museum Cosford at the beginning of April 2019.
+Winners of each regional finals will be invited to a National level Final at the beginning of April 2019.

 Where can I get advice on running the at school qualifying stage?

 You can review the videos and presentation below which include new resources on running your in school qualifying stage and preparing for the regional final.